Two-Faces/vue2-hammer/README.md

-# vue-hammer
+# two-faces-vue2-hammer

 Hammer.js wrapper for Vue to support some operation in the mobile

 This is a directive wrapper for Hammer.js 2.x.
 And this repo'inspiration is from v-touch.

-If you want to find a same wrapper for Angular4+, you can have a look at [ngx-hammer](https://github.com/bsdfzzzy/ngx-hammer)
+If you want to find a same wrapper for Angular4+, you can have a look at [ngx-hammer](https://github.com/Two-Faces/ngx-hammer)

 ## Install